 Students should expect a variety of course delivery formats and be prepared to adjust their schedules to accommodate different models.
 Modes of course delivery in graduate programs include on-line, face-to-face formats and models that blend the two.
 Between September and June, face-to-face classes may be held in evenings, on Friday nights, or using an all-day Saturday model.
 For full-time students, courses are also given during the day through the week.
 On-line courses are also a possibility.
 In July and August, various formats of shorter-term, intensive instruction are used.
 Students should be prepared to experience all forms of course delivery in the course of their studies.
 It is not possible to arrange the format of classes to fit the needs of individual students.

-- If you require a letter confirming completion of degree requirements, you must request it from the Graduate Studies Officer, Division of Research and Graduate Studies.
-Letters and verifications of enrolment require a written request and 24 hours to process.
-E-mail your request to: firstname.lastname@example.org
+If you require a letter confirming completion of degree requirements, it may be requested from the Graduate Studies Officer, Division of Research and Graduate Studies.
+Letters and verifications of enrolment require a written request.
+Please allow a few days for their completion.
+E-mail your request to: firstname.lastname@example.org.

 The Office of Research and Graduate Studies requires the following documents from applicants who are re-applying: